Why it happens in the first place

 Can you see the white spots on the bottom of the picture?
 That’s where it’s stuck to the glass and if I pull it, the photo will rip, and the glass with still have the emulsion stuck to it.

-That being said, this photo is about 8 years old and I ended up soaking it for 5 days!
+This photo is only about 8 years old and I ended up soaking it for 5 days!
 I checked it a couple times a day and it just wasn’t budging, but on the last day it just came right off the glass and there was no damage to the photo.

 Now the photo is free and the glass in the frame is usable again!